StructifyAI/structify-python/docs/source/python_client/structuring.rst

     The output of ``client.structure.run_async`` will be a Job ID that you can use to access the run and view its status via ``client.structure.job_status``.

-.. _extraction-criteria:
+.. _save-requirement:

-Extraction Criteria
+Save Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Extraction Criteria is a way to specify what you want the agent to extract from the source.
+Save Requirements are a way to specify what you want the agent to extract from the source.
 It provides our agents with guidance as to the specific entities, properties, or relationships that need to appear for it to extract data to populate your dataset.
 If not specified, the default value will be an empty list, meaning the agent will extract any data from the provided source that is present in the schema.
-There are three types of extraction criteria that you can specify:
+There are three types of save requirements that you can specify:

-**EntityExtraction**
+**RequiredEntity**
 In the case that you want to get data about a specific entity, you can specify the entity you want to extract.
-This extraction criteria does necessitate that you input the entity into the run or run_async call as follows:
+This save requirement does necessitate that you input the entity into the run or run_async call as follows:

 .. code-block:: python

     client.structure.run_async(
         name="employees",
-        structure_input={"web_search": {"starting_urls": ["linkedin.com"]}},
+        source={"web_search": {"starting_urls": ["linkedin.com"]}},
-        extraction_criteria=[{"EntityExtraction": {"seeded_kg_id": 0}}],
+        save_requirement=[{"RequiredEntity": {"seeded_kg_id": 0}}],
         seeded_entity={
             "id": 0,
             "type": "employee",